 Post deflection, on the other hand, decreased compared to control tissues [1].
 On the last day of culture, the mean deflection measured for MR-EHTs was only 0.11 millimeters… [2] compared to 0.48 millimeters for control EHTs [3].

 Figure 7B Authors: Please provide a separate version of figure 7B without the “B” label.
 If you have flattened this figure, please submit it in its original file format as unflattened, layered images so that different components can be emphasized in the video.
+Editors: All demanded separate figures have been uploaded, named “Figure 7A unlabeled” etc.

 Figure 7B – Video editor, please emphasize the blue plotted line from day 25 on.